luke-hill/ruby-training/nim/README.md

 - The method `gets.chomp` will be your friend.
 This is a top level method so doesn't need namespacing.
 - Testing `gets.chomp` is particularly tricky.
 As such it is advised that you "mock" or "stub" the random input.
 - With Nim, there are no real restrictions on the game.
-As such you should put either advisory, or compulsory blocks on certain features. **My advice:** Limit to the number of rows to 10.
-Limit the elements in a row to only show if they number below 20.
+As such you should put either advisory, or compulsory restrictions on certain features. **My advice:** Limit to the number of rows to 10.
+Limit the elements in a row to only show if they are less than 20.
 - The exercise is not to show solutions or optimal playing strategies, but to simply allow two people to play the game.
-- Try not to be solving more than one problem at once.
+- Try not to solve more than one problem at once.
 Get a simple version of the game working before attempting to make a more complex version of the game work.
 This is called Iterative development.

 Abraham Lincoln once said